finite-element/finite-element-course/doc/source/tools.rst

 proceeds we'll also install several more Python packages, but you don't need to install those right now.
 The core tools you will need are:

-    1. Python version 3.7 or later.
-Python 3.11 is recommended as the feedback that the interpreter provides if your code crashes has improved considerably.
+    1. A recent version of Python.
+Python 3.11 or later is recommended as the feedback that the interpreter provides if your code crashes has improved considerably.
     2. Git (the revision control system we're going to use).
     3. A Python-aware text editor.
 Visual Studio Code is recommended, and all the instructions in this course will assume that this is what you are using.

-Links to installation instructions for all of these packages on a variety of operating systems are available on the website of the textbook :doc:`Object-oriented Programming in Python for Mathematicians <pop:installation>`.
+Links to installation instructions for all of these packages on a variety of operating systems are available on the website of the textbook :doc:`Object-oriented Programming in Python for Mathematicians
+<pop:installation>`.

 Python
 ......